rennai455/sunday10augCRM/docs/RAILWAY_CHECKLIST.md

   - Alert on webhook_events_total outcomes: invalid_sig/replay/stale

 - Security
-  - Rotate secrets quarterly; scope ALLOWED_ORIGINS tightly
+  - Rotate secrets quarterly; scope ALLOWED_ORIGINS tightly (closed by default if unset)
   - HSTS enabled by default in production
   - Webhooks use HMAC + optional replay via Redis
+  - Demo auth paths are disabled; `/metrics` gated by token or admin, and can be internal-only